suchanek/proteusPy/documents/paper/paper.md

 # Motivation

 My primary motivation for implementing ``proteusPy`` was to revisit the [RCSB Protein Databank](https://www.rcsb.org) and do a structural analysis of the disulfide bonds contained therein.
 This necessitated the creation an object-oriented database capable of introspection, analysis and display.
-The API is available online at: https://suchanek.github.io/proteusPy/proteusPy.html and provides more details and numerous examples.
+The API [@API] is available online at: https://suchanek.github.io/proteusPy/proteusPy.html and provides more details and numerous examples.
 # Requirements
 1. PC running MacOS, Linux, Windows
 2. 16 GB RAM